and Call for Papers for the

 - Jana Trgalova (France)

-- Andreas Eichler (Germany) – member of the ERME board
+- Andreas Eichler (Germany) – ERME board member

-- Ghislaine Gueudet (France) – member of the ERME board
+- Ghislaine Gueudet (France) – ERME board member

 - Paola Iannone (UK) – link with TWG 21 (CERME12)